Salt Lake City Weather in January

 The relative humidity in Salt Lake City during January usually peaks at 78 percent in the morning then drops to 63 percent in the afternoon.

 |Local Time||2 am||5 am||8 am||11 am||2 pm||5 pm||8 pm||11 pm|

 The wind at Salt Lake City is calmest overall during January.

 |4 days||snowfall of 1 inch (2.5 cm) or more|

 Salt Lake City has a storm about once a decade in January that dumps 10 inches (25 cm) or more of snow.

 January also averages a thunderstorm every couple of years.

-These weather data are long-term historical averages provided by the National Climatic Data Center of the United States.
-The temperature and precipitation numbers are 1981-2010 normals while the humidity and thunderstorm statistics are 1961-1990 normals.
+The weather data here are long-term averages provided by the US National Centers for Environmental Information (NCEI).
+Temperature and precipitation are 1991-2020 normals while humidity and thunderstorms are 1961-1990 normals.